DevOps30-Vinayak/90DaysOfDevOps/Day-01/Learning-plan.md

 #TrainWithShubham

 ## GOAL ##
-1) Complete 90DaysOfDevOps Challange
+1) Completed 90DaysOfDevOps Challange
-2) Complete one certification One Devops and One in Cloud
+2) Completed certification One Devops and One in Cloud
-3) Cracking an interview and Got hight pay salary Job in DevOps and related Platform
+3) Cracking an interview and Got high pay salary Job in DevOps and related Platform.